garrandall/popular-music-data/tracks/hurts-so-good-millie-jackson.md

 Cause it hurts so good
 Don`t you know that
 It hurts so good
-Ooh, hoo, baby, ooh...
+Oh, hoo, baby, oh..

-Ooh, boy, please don`t
+Oh, boy, please don`t
 Ever take the hurt off me
 Cause it would hurt even worse
 If you would ever, ever leave